phamthikimnhung/Comprehensive-Expansion-Plan-for-Global-Superstore_Power-BI/README.md

-# Comprehensive Expansion Plan for Global Superstore
+# Global Superstore: Expansion & Strategy
 ## I. Dataset
 ### 1. Introduction
 Dataset stores sales information of some products of a company worldwide <br>